 There is a string of cases holding patents invalid on the basis that the patent is merely claiming an aspect of natural law.
 This involves patents pertaining to medical diagnostics.
-Such diagnostic patents may involve a dependency upon reactions or results that are a function of natural law (35 U.S.C.
+Patents for medical diagnostic procedures may involve a dependency upon reactions or results that are a function of natural law (35 U.S.C.
 Section 101).
 For example, claiming that a disease or malady can be detected by observing the existence of a chemical or medical agent that causes a reaction signaling the presence of a disease or DNA sequence is not patent eligible.

 Note this is different from invalidating a patent on the basis that the invention has already been disclosed (Section 102) or that the invention was would in fact be obvious to a person skilled in the art, and therefore not really innovative (Section 103)